Tricky1702/kOS-Scripts/kOS-Lib-Docs/source/libs/rendezvous.rst

 This can be used to figure out if the library is available::

-    // Import the library if it isn't available yet. if not (defined _LIBS_RENDEZVOUS) knuImport("rendezvous", importLibDir, exportLibDir).
+    // Import the library if it isn't available yet. if not (defined _LIBS_RENDEZVOUS) sysioImport("rendezvous", importLibDir, exportLibDir).

-    local rendezvousLib is knuGetImport("rendezvous", exportLibDir).
+    local rendezvousLib is sysioGetImport("rendezvous", exportLibDir).
     // Do stuff with this lib.
     ...